thoughtworks/build-your-own-radar/README.md

 That's it!

-**Note**: When using the BYOR app on [radar.thoughtworks.com](https://radar.thoughtworks.com), the ring and quadrant names should be among the values mentioned in the [example above](#setting-up-your-data).
+**_Note:_** When using the BYOR app on [radar.thoughtworks.com](https://radar.thoughtworks.com), the ring and quadrant names should be among the values mentioned in the [example above](#setting-up-your-data).
 This holds good for Google Sheet, CSV or JSON inputs.
 For a self hosted BYOR app, there is no such condition on the names.
 Instructions to specify custom names are in the [next section](#more-complex-usage).

 Check [this page](https://www.thoughtworks.com/radar/byor) for step by step guidance.